Curated OER

 Abraham Lincoln and the U.S. Constitution

-Young scholars investigate President Abraham Lincoln's use of the U.S. Constitution and its importance to the Civil War.
-In this US history lesson plan, students read text about President Lincoln and the US Constitution.
-Young scholars...
+Learners investigate President Abraham Lincoln's use of the U.S. Constitution and its importance to the Civil War.
+For this US history lesson, students read text about President Lincoln and the US Constitution.
+Learners examine the...

 Curated OER